Why Alternative Fuels are Not a Want But a Need

 Transforming transportation is vital to addressing climate change.
 Scientific data from natural sources like ice cores, rocks, and tree rings, along with modern tools such as satellites and instruments, all indicate a changing climate.
 According to NASA, while Earth’s climate has changed throughout history, the current rate of warming is unprecedented—it is undeniably driven by human activities since the mid-1800s and is occurring at a pace unmatched in the past 10,000 years.
 From rising global temperatures to melting ice sheets, the evidence of a warming planet is undeniable.

-Switching to CNG or LPG can result in significant CO2 reductions as well, despite their fossil nature.
+Switching to CNG or LPG can result in notable CO2 reductions as well, despite their fossil nature.
 LPG and natural gas also pose minimal risk of soil or water contamination if spilled, as they quickly vaporize.

 How is clean transportation economical?